Regions in focus

-An unprecedented wave of irregular migration in Central America has brought renewed US and international attention on the Northern Triangle countries – Guatemala, Honduras, and El Salvador.
+An unprecedented wave of irregular migration has brought renewed US and international attention to Central America.
 Rampant corruption, violence, and lack of economic opportunities have forced thousands to flee in search of a better future.
 As a new political landscape emerges in the region, the challenge remains: improving the living conditions for citizens.
 US support is critical to address that challenge.

 Once a thriving democracy, Venezuela today is in one of its darkest times in history.
 Years of economic mismanagement, cronyism, and democratic erosion, further fueled by hyperinflation, power cuts, and shortages of food and medicine, have triggered a humanitarian and migration crisis with reverberations across Latin America and beyond.
 A peaceful democratic transition will remain as the top priority – and the first step – toward a more prosperous future for Venezuelans and the hemisphere.

 A new energy strategy for the Western Hemisphere

 The Western Hemisphere is full of potential and we have the opportunity to galvanize it into an energy powerhouse.
 This new US energy strategy for the Western Hemisphere will help raise the global competitiveness of the hemisphere, advance its shared prosperity, and improve national and energy security as a result.

 Global Energy AgendaDec 5, 2023

 A new generation of nuclear reactors is poised to set the United States—and the world—on the path to net zero